 \section{Darboux transformations}

-This section deals with $LU$ as well as $UL$ decomposition of the Jacobi matrix $J_{d}$.
-A motivation of this decomposition comes out in the study of Kostant-Toda lattice \cite{BarriosBranq} where operators in the commutator are banded matrices.
+This section deals with $LU$ as well as $UL$ decomposition of the lower Hessenberg matrix $J_{d}$.
+A motivation of this decomposition comes out in the study of Kostant-Toda lattice \cite{BarriosBranq}, where operators in the commutator are banded matrices.
 The authors show further that the matrix $L$ could be written as a product of $d$ bi-diagonal matrices $L=L_{1}L_{2}...L_{d}$ with a full description in case $d=2$.
 Moreover, two of the authors considered latter $d$ Darboux transformations of $J_{d}$ and defined $d$ new matrices through

-Therein, they have shown that the above transformations generate $d$ solutions denoted $\{P_{n}^{(i)}\} $ of $(d+2)$-term recurrence relation, i.e. that is to say, any circular permutation between the matrices $L_{i}$ for $1\leq i\leq d$ and the matrix $U$ brings forth another solution of the recurrence (see \cite[p.123]{Barrios} for more details).
+Therein, they have shown that the above transformations generate $d$ solutions denoted $\{P_{n}^{(i)}\} $ of $(d+2)$-term recurrence relation, i.e., any circular permutation between the matrices $L_{i}$ for $1\leq i\leq d$ and the matrix $U$ brings forth another solution of the recurrence (see \cite[p.123]{Barrios} for more details).
 Furthermore, by denoting $v^{(i)}(z)=(P_0^{(i)}(z),P_1^{(i)},...)^T$, they have obtained the following connection

 where $l_{(d+1)m+i+2}^{(i)}$ are the entries at position $(m+1,m)$ of the matrix $L_{i}$.
 We would like to point out that the latter transformations have also been investigated in \cite{BranqSymmetriz}.